siddharthsule/labpartner_uom/README.md

 Over the course of my undergraduate studies at the University of Manchester, UK, I had three years of lab.
 Now, as someone who teaches those labs alongside my PhD, I thought it would be useful to automate some of the more painful parts of lab, so the students can just focus on understanding the physics and assessing their results.

 This Python is Package can:
-- Apply ~Linear and Quadratic~ ANY fit to Data, and Plot Results
+- Apply ~Linear and Quadratic~ **ANY** fit to Data, and Plot Results
-- Propagate Errors for any Function
+- Propagate Errors for all functions

 It is important to acknowledge that there are other similar, very useful tools (OriginPro, LSFR, your own code).
 I just wanted to try making something that works as an all-in-one system, effectively acting as a Lab Partner!